Roshansuthar1105/DryFruit-Junction/README.md

 A modern, responsive admin dashboard built with **React**, **Tailwind CSS**, and **Vite**, designed to manage users, orders, and contact submissions for the DryFruit Junction sweets e-commerce platform.

+## 🌟 Brand Story

+**“A Sweet Revolution from the Heart of Rajasthan”**

+DryFruit Junction was born not from a factory, but from our family-run kitchen in Jodhpur, Rajasthan.
+A brand that blends purity, premium dry fruits, and the richness of handmade tradition.
+From our signature Besan Chakki to exotic flavors like Mango and Strawberry Kaju Katli, we redefine what real mithai means.

+> “This is the taste I was looking for.”

+We bring trust, taste, and tradition—one sweet at a time.

 ## 🚀 Features

 - 👥 Manage Users (roles, permissions)